686udjie/Pinitu/README.md

 ~~Image appearance: some images get cropped because I hardcoded the size of each element in the canvas.
 I need to add logic to make it dynamic because not every image has the same aspect ratio.~~ DONE

-- Once the image quality issue is solved, add a downloader.
-For now, I am aiming for images only, but video downloads will come later.
+~~Once the image quality issue is solved, add a downloader.
+For now, I am aiming for images only, but video downloads will come later.~~ DONE (vids will come in the future)

 - Add support for videos.
 This is already implemented, but during testing, no videos were shown.
 It needs more work.